-For admissible tetrahedra, and with the above arguments, the hypergeometric contribution~${\mathcal F}$ gives a result proportional to $1/u$ when $u$ goes to $0$, whereas the coefficient ${\mathcal C}$ gives a result proportional to $u$ when $u$ goes to $0$.
-This explains why we have to use a limiting procedure if we calculate $\tet((a,b,c)(d,e,f))$ from eq.~\ref{hedfromhyper}.
+For admissible tetrahedra the hypergeometric contribution~${\mathcal F}$ gives a result proportional to $1/u$ when $u$ goes to $0$, whereas the coefficient ${\mathcal C}$ gives a result proportional to $u$ when $u$ goes to $0$.
+This is why we have to use a limiting procedure if we calculate $\tet$ from eq.~\ref{hedfromhyper}.